-The Ratcliffe-on-Soar LDO grants planning permission for development as described in Section 2.2, subject to the Permitted Uses Parameter Plan (reference: RBCLDO-ARUP-ZZ-XX-DR-A-0014) which sets out where specified uses can be located within the Site.
+The Ratcliffe-on-Soar LDO grants planning permission for development as described in Section 2.2, subject to the Permitted Uses Parameter Plan (reference: RBCLDO-ARUP-ZZ-XX-DR-A-0014) and Design Principle LU 3 in the Design Guide, which set out where specified uses can be located within the Site.

 The Design Guide identifies design principles and a set of characteristics that must be demonstrated by all prospective occupiers of the Site in order for their Application for a Certificate of Compliance to be accepted.
-Importantly, this includes a description of acceptable uses as set out in Design Principle LU6 and requires potential development to meet at least one of the following characteristics:
+Importantly, this includes a description of the criteria needed to accord with the Vision for the Site, as set out in Design Principle LU 6 and requires potential development on Plots A to G (except Plot F which has been reserved for a car park) to meet at least one of the following characteristics, and development on Plot I to meet either 1) or 2) (examples of acceptable uses are also set out in the Design Guide):

-- 1) Provide high quality employment, well paid, highly skilled jobs; - 2) Produce the technology needed to deliver the net-zero transition; - 3) Produce, store and manage low-carbon and green energy; - 4) Businesses with high power or heat demands where co-location allows energy to be used more efficiently; - 5) Modern industrial and/or logistics facilities applying high-tech processes to improve efficiency; - 6) Promote cross-fertilisation of ideas and innovation through education or training; and - 7) Provide complementary services primarily to support the occupiers of the Site.
+- 1) Advanced manufacturing producing technology or using technology to deliver the net-zero transition; - 2) Produce, store and manage low-carbon and green energy; - 3) Provide high-quality employment, well paid, highly skilled jobs; - 4) Businesses with high power or heat demands where co-location allows energy to be used more efficiently; - 5) Modern industrial and/or logistics facilities applying high-tech processes to improve efficiency; - 6) Promote cross-fertilisation of ideas and innovation through education or training; and - 7) Provide complementary services primarily to support the occupiers of the Site.